-Personalize the virtual crossmatch to get the most compatible donors for your patient
+Personalize the virtual crossmatch to access the most compatible donors.

-- List more low level avoids for easy-to-match pairs (cPRAs < 95%) since they will have many potential donors.
+- List more low-level avoids for easy-to-match pairs (patient cPRA < 99.0%) since they will have many potential match opportunities.

 - List more low-level avoids for patients who will not tolerate aggressive immunosuppression, plasmapheresis or who otherwise require a completely DSA-free transplant.

-- Look for donors with a low or zero eplet mismatch in combination with DSA avoidance in the pre-select screens.
+- Look for donors in the pre-select screens with a low or zero eplet mismatch in combination with DSA avoidance.

-- Review donors with one avoid HLA antigen in the avoid conflict tab.
+- Review donors in the avoid conflict tab with one avoid conflict.

 - Determine whether desensitization is feasible for specific incompatibilities.

-- Review the third-generation typing results provided by the NKR lab to find donors without allele specific antibodies.
+- Review the high-resolution typing results provided by the NKR lab to find donors without allele specific antibodies.

 - Use tools like the epitope registry (http://www.epregistry.com.br) to evaluate allele reactivities in the context of shared potential epitopes.

-Use exploratory crossmatches with donors for hard-to-match patients who have:
+Use exploratory crossmatches for cPRA > 99.0% patients who have: